MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 ### Customize specific web parts

-**1. Yammer conversations web part** - Use a Yammer web part to connect new SharePoint site owners with extra support from SharePoint site owners and admins.
+**1. Yammer conversations web part** - Use a Yammer web part to connect new SharePoint Site owners with extra support from current SharePoint Site owners and admins.
 Connect your Yammer account to the [Yammer conversations web part](https://support.microsoft.com/office/use-a-yammer-web-part-in-sharepoint-online-a53cfa0c-3d09-42c8-a286-1038a81c59da#conversations).

 ![Image of the Yammer conversations web part](media/sss-yammer.png)

-**2. People web part** - Edit the [People web part](https://support.microsoft.com/office/show-people-profiles-on-your-page-with-the-people-web-part-7e52c5f6-2d72-48fa-a9d3-d2750765fa05) to display contact information so new site owner can reach out for help.
+**2. People web part** - Edit the [People web part](https://support.microsoft.com/office/show-people-profiles-on-your-page-with-the-people-web-part-7e52c5f6-2d72-48fa-a9d3-d2750765fa05) to display contact information so new Site owners can reach out for help.

 ![Image of the People web part](media/sss-people.png)

-**3. Forms web part** - Edit the [Forms web part](https://support.microsoft.com/office/use-the-microsoft-forms-web-part-d4b4d3ce-7860-41e4-8a98-76380efe7256?ui=en-US&rs=en-US&ad=US) to embed a custom form that allows SharePoint site owners to easily share their success stories.
+**3. Forms web part** - Edit the [Forms web part](https://support.microsoft.com/office/use-the-microsoft-forms-web-part-d4b4d3ce-7860-41e4-8a98-76380efe7256?ui=en-US&rs=en-US&ad=US) to embed a custom form that allows SharePoint Site owners to easily share their success stories.

 ![Image of the Forms web part](media/sss-form.png)

 #### Customize the Success stories page
-The success stories section is a gallery for organizations to showcase internal SharePoint Online success stories that inspire others in the organization.
+The success stories section is a gallery for organizations to showcase internal SharePoint site success stories to inspire new Site owners with their site creation.

 ![Image of an example success story](media/sss-success-story-example.png)

 If available, add SharePoint success stories to your portal.
 If there are no ready-to-publish success stories, consider working with internal partners to create SharePoint successes by building high priority sites that align with business outcomes.
-Highlighting these “early wins” will help inspire others in the organization on the possibilities for using SharePoint themselves to achieve important business outcomes.
+Highlighting these “early wins” will help inspire others in the organization on the possibilities for using SharePoint themselves to achieve business outcomes.

 **Here are some sample questions to consider using in your form:**